sim-/tgy/README.md

 has to be at or above PROGRAM_RC_PULS (default 1460us) to enter programming mode.
 This will differ slightly on boards with no external oscillator.
-If calibrating ESCs individually, try to maintain a close temperature and at least 6-7V input voltage (the ATmega8 oscillator also speeds up as VCC drops).
+If calibrating ESCs individually, try to maintain a close temperature and at least 6-7V input voltage (the ATmega8 oscillator speeds up as temperature and Vcc decrease).

 With the propellers removed and the source (radio, servo tester, or flight control board) set to full throttle, power up the ESC and wait for a